mohan-krishna-kotha/resQ/README.md

 12. [Support & Contact Information](#support--contact-information)

 ## Key Features ✨
-- **Real-Time Detection:** Powered by YOLO-based object detection for accurate identification of vehicle collisions.
+- **Accident Detection:** Powered by YOLO-based object detection for accurate identification of vehicle collisions with respect to seviyarity analysis.
 - **Instant Alerts:** Sends immediate notifications to control centers via WebSocket integration.
 - **Verification Workflow:** Provides an intuitive dashboard for authorities to review and act on detected incidents.
 - **Scalable Design:** Seamlessly integrates with existing CCTV infrastructure for widespread deployment.